xmos/sw_usb_audio/README.rst

 Key Framework Features
 ======================

-Key features of the various applications in this repo as as follow.
+Key features of the various applications in this repositiry are as follow.
 Refer to the application README for application specific feature set.

 - USB Audio Class 1.0/2.0 Compliant